kvinay7/interview-preparation/OS.md

 # Operating Systems
+An operating system is a software which is an interface between computer user and hardware and controls the execution of application or program.
+It acts as a resource allocator or manager.
+- **Feartures:**
+    - Process Management
+    - Memory Management
+    - I/O Management
+    - Security
 - **[Process](https://www.geeksforgeeks.org/process-in-operating-system/)**: A process is a complete execution of a task which has its privite memory space and resources.
 A process can have multiple threads.
 - **Thread:** A thread is a part of the process which has its run-time stack and shares the process resources.
 Every thread in Java is created and controlled by a unique object of the java.lang.Thread class.
 When a standalone application is run, a user thread is automatically created to execute the main() method.
 This thread is called the main thread.
 - **Thread Lifecycle:** [See here](https://www.geeksforgeeks.org/lifecycle-and-states-of-a-thread-in-java/)